 Symptoms of Dyslexia

-- Struggle with learning the relationship between letters and sounds
+- Struggles with learning the relationship between letters and sounds

 - Frequently misread/misspell common words